 Laura Clarke, Curator at S1 Artspace said: “The selected artists this year represent a great breadth of practices and interests and are each at a point in their careers where Syllabus can provide a useful platform for sharing knowledge, building a strong peer network across the UK and the opportunity to reflect on and develop their ideas.
 Having just hosted a great weekend for Syllabus III at S1, including a walking tour with a social and cultural historian, a talk with artist Imran Perretta and a vocal facilitation workshop with musician Randolph Matthews, I can see the cross overs and divergences of Syllabus IV will make for a great curriculum.
 We’re looking forward to collaborating with this exciting group!”

-Download the full press release below.
+Download the full press release and programme of the Iniva gathering below.

 Image: Libita Clayton, I’m not my.
 My…..my injuries are healed now, but I still don’t remember things, Fledgling, Octavia.
 E. Butler, 2005, 2018.
 30 minute performance, live sonic mapping in collaboration with Chris Boyd, Royal College of Art, London, UK.
 Image credit: Ollie Harrop